 Let’s change the dialogue together.
 Let’s give female gamers the mic.

 Join us for camp this summer and show your child, regardless of gender, how fun, inclusive, and beneficial playing and creating video games can be.
-Whether you choose our co-ed iD Tech Camps and Academies or our girls-only option, Alexa Café, our game development courses are a great way to learn the basics and get exposure to the endless possibilities of the gaming industry.
+Whether you choose our co-ed iD Tech Camps and Academies or our girls-only option, Alexa Café, our game design courses are a great way to learn the basics and get exposure to the endless possibilities of the gaming industry.